FBDev64/Homelab/Documentation/Pi.md

 ## Operating System
 I recommend using Raspberry PI OS lite bullseye.
 A very minimal OS(command line only) and it receives security updates.

-To download the OS, just grab the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card.
+To download the OS, just grab the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card

+## Remote Control
+I use SSH access with Termius and Raspcontrol

 ## Containers and VMs
 One thing I don't recommend is using containers on the Pi Zero.
 It will make it buggy and slow.